We welcomed 422 runners on Saturday – and what a fantastic morning with 45 first timers and no less than an incredible 83 PBs - well done everyone.

 There are toilets by the Visitor Centre and these are well signposted.
 There are additional toilets around 50 metres behind the old start line by Fountains Hall.
 Please use them - no exceptions; we need your fullest support with this.
 Thank you.

 Please stand in the correct place at the start of the run according to your ability.
 If you are slower than the runners behind you this will cause a bottleneck at the start of the parkrun.
 Please mind your feet particularly at the start of the run.
-No slips and trips please.
+Be at your most alert to avoid slips and trips please.

 All dogs must be on a short, hand-held lead (no cani-cross leads) to minimise trip hazards.
 One dog per runner maximum.
-We also ask that dog runners occupy the edge of the start area, with the dog on the outside, to minimise the chance of the dog’s lead tripping somebody up.
+We also ask that dog runners occupy the back of the start area, to minimise the chance of the dog’s lead tripping somebody up.
 An adult should be running solo, accompanying a child under-11 or in charge of a dog or a buggy but never both please.
 Dog walkers who are supporting runners are asked to keep off the paths that the runners use during the run please.

 A reminder about one of the key rules that govern parkrun.
 For your, our and your children's protection could parents please help us by making sure that any children under 11 are accompanied (i.e. at arm’s length) by a responsible adult at all times.